ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 **1).
 ViewData**

 ViewData maintains data when you move from controller to view.
-It is also a dictionary object and derived from ViewDataDictionary.
-As Data is stored as Object in ViewData, while retrieving, the data it needs to be TypeCasted to its original type as the datas stored as objects and it also requires NULL checks while retrieving.

 ```csharp
 ViewData[“Name"] = “CodingSikho";